tkang/amplify-forum/README.md

 This project will be a fully-serverless application with following architecture.

+**NOTE** : *Following this guide will create resources on AWS and it could incur some costs.
+The cost will most likely be under the monthly free-tier limit.
+At the end of this guide we will show you how to delete the resource.* [Removing Services](#removing-services)

 This hands-on lab is expected to be done in 2 to 4 hours